FREQUENTLY ASKED QUESTIONS

 WHAT IS YOUR NEW CLIENT PROCEDURE?

 New clients receive access to a client portal to complete intake paperwork and consent forms online before the first appointment.
 If you are receiving therapy by telehealth, you will receive a link to your unique telehealth session via email on the day of your appointment.
-If your appointment is in-person, you will receive a text message reminder of your appointment, as well as a reminder to bring a face mask and text when you are in the parking lot to wait in your vehicle.
+If your appointment is in-person, you will receive a text message reminder of your appointment.
+You will need to complete the intake paperwork and consent forms prior to the first appointment.
+If you are not able to complete online, please let your therapist know so paper copies can be provided to you.

 I DON’T HAVE MY INSURANCE CARD WITH ME, CAN I STILL RECEIVE TREATMENT?